quantaneobank/QuantaBank/README.md

 # QuantaBank

-This project was created by kimep students
+This project was created by kimep students for MIDTERM 2 | BCA